My Invisalign review: How I’m getting the smile I’ve always wanted

 Each new set of aligners feel tight, but never painful.
 Some foods – very sadly Percy Pigs are one – make my teeth hurt when eating them, so I don’t.
 Wine isn’t an issue.

 Overall, the impact Invisalign has had on my day-to-day life is noticed, but it isn’t insurmountable and just requires a little forward planning.
-I am overjoyed with the care and precision from Dr Tom and the Invisalign team, and in spite of the cost, I’d really recommend it if you feel your smile is holding you back.
+I am overjoyed with the care and precision from Dr Tom and the Invisalign team.
+I know it's costly, but it is worth every penny not just aesthetically but my teeth are easier to care for, my gum inflammation has gone, and it's easier to floss too.

 I’ll be updating this article regularly throughout my treatment, so if you’re considering Invisalign or you just want to track my changes, be sure to keep checking back!